 Meconium Aspiration Syndrome

-Fetuses may pass stools (meconium) in response to stress, such as a lack of oxygen.
+Fetuses sometimes pass meconium into the amniotic fluid before birth, either normally or in response to stress, such as a lack of oxygen.

-Stress may also cause fetuses to gasp reflexively, thus inhaling meconium into the lungs.
+Stress may cause fetuses to gasp reflexively, thus inhaling amniotic fluid containing meconium into their lungs.

-Affected newborns have bluish skin, breathe rapidly, and grunt when breathing out.
+Affected newborns have bluish skin and/or lips, rapid and labored breathing, and can make a grunting sound when breathing out.

-The diagnosis is based on meconium in the amniotic fluid at birth, respiratory distress in the newborn, and abnormal chest x-ray results.
+The diagnosis is based on seeing meconium in the amniotic fluid at birth, along with trouble breathing and abnormal chest x-ray results.

-Affected infants require supplemental oxygen and may require assistance with a ventilator.
+Affected newborns require supplemental oxygen and may require assistance with a ventilator.

 Most affected newborns survive, but the syndrome can be fatal if severe.